LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/form-message-template.md

 ### Example Body Template
 The structured content body will allow you to define the spalsh screen of the Business Form.

-The Following Properties must be included in Body template
+The Following Properties must be included in the Body template
 * type
 * tag
 * elements